 Rome is one of the safest cities in Europe.
 In terms of danger indexes, it is always behind Paris, Athens and Naples, among others.
 However, this does not mean that, especially at night, you have to be careful, especially in isolated streets and in subway and train stations.
 The most dangerous areas of the capital are in the east and on the outskirts of the city.

-As in all big cities like London, Madrid or New York there are pickpockets doing their thing.
+As in all big cities like London, Madrid or New York there are pickpockets.
 So that you don't get a disappointment, pay special attention to your bag and your belongings in these hot spots (I usually put my backpack in front of it to keep it under control):

 - The Colosseum

 - The Trevi Fountain